bet365 Cheltenham offer: Get £30 in free bets for the festival

 Bet365 are market leaders on prices so why not use your £30 bet credits to wager on the headline race of day three, the Paddy Power Stayers’ Hurdle.
 Like most years it looks a competitive field with the market leader changing many times over the course of the season.
 For more information and tips head over to our Cheltenham Tips page!

-One horse who has been running consistently all year, and arguably has the strongest form on offer, is Home By The Lee.
-He beat some of these rivals when winning last time out at the Dublin Racing Festival and looks set to improve on last year's sixth in this race given his step up in form.
+One horse who has been running consistently all year and arguably has the strongest form on offer is Home By The Lee.
+He beat some of these rivals when winning last time out at the Dublin Racing Festival and looks set to improve on last year's 6th place in this race given his step up in form.

 For more Cheltenham betting offers and free bets for new and existing customers, be sure to check what’s on offer with other leading bookmakers in the UK and Ireland: